 The portion of lands granted to former slaves was usually made of rocks with poor agricultural quality.
 Sarah’s allotment became a burden and her father met the Muskogee County Court for a formal request to sell the land.
 His request was denied due to some restrictions on the land, so he continued paying the taxes.

 Her Oil Deals and Wealth

 Rector was only 13 years of age and could not legally manage her estate.
-She was given a guardian, a white man named T.J. who was appointed by a probate judge.
+She was given a guardian, a white man named T.J. appointed by a probate judge.

 He managed all of Sarah’s financial matters.
-In fact, his guardianship towards her worked quite well to her advantage.
+His guardianship towards her worked quite well to her advantage.
 Rectorâ€™s property was operated by a wealthy oilman, B.B.
 Jones.

 Sun-News reported that the 1915 production was at approximately 160,000 barrels of crude oil per month.
-Her share was worth 20,000 barrels a month, where a barrel cost 90 cents.
+Her share was worth 20,000 barrels a month, which cost 90 cents.

-This amounted to a sum of $18,000 per month, or a daily income that equals around $600.
+This amounted to $18,000 per month, or a daily income that equals around $600.
 At that time, this amount of money was seen to be unbelievably huge.
-A lot of Americans could receive that amount as their salary, per year.
+A lot of Americans could receive that amount as their salary per year.

-The news of Rector’s wealth spread like a wildfire across the world.
+The news of the Rector’s wealth spread like wildfire across the world.
 She even began to receive loan petitions, money gifts, and even marriage proposals at a very young age.

-On hearing about her wealth, the Oklahoma Legislature made a tireless effort to declare her white.
-This allowed Rector to reap the benefits of her increased social grounds, which includes riding in an exotic first-class car around the city.
+On hearing about her wealth, the Oklahoma Legislature tried to declare her white.
+This allowed Rector to reap the benefits of her increased social grounds, which included riding in an exotic first-class car around the city.

-In 1914, The Chicago Defender, an African American newspaper, published an article that claimed Rector’s estate was being mismanaged by her family.
+In 1914, The Chicago Defender, an African American newspaper, published an article claiming Rector’s estate was mismanaged by her family.